Best Full Frame Camera (DSLR & Mirrorless)

 I started my professional photography career with the Nikon D700, a camera I fell in love with and miss shooting with even today (see my mini Nikon D700 review).
 Next came the Nikon D750, which I’ll talk more about below, and then there was a wait that seemed like an eternity.

-Nothing was inherently wrong with the Nikon D750, but photographers start getting impatient when other brands are launching fancy new cameras all around them and they’re stuck with a seemingly ageing model.
+Nothing was inherently wrong with the Nikon D750, but photographers start getting impatient when other brands are launching fancy new cameras all around them and they’re stuck with a seemingly aging model.

 First off, the bad.
 It’s bigger, heavier and a lot more expensive than the D750.
 However, it offers so much more than it too.

 Let’s start with that incredible sensor, which offers a medium-format-like 45.7 MP!
-Commercial, architecture, landscape and any other photography genre that traditionally needs as many mega pixels as possible is well and truly covered.
+Commercial, architecture, landscape and any other photography genre that traditionally needs as many megapixels as possible are well and truly covered.

 Wedding, event, sports and other photography genres that typically shoot high volume are catered for too, with the ability to choose between 3 different resolutions – full, medium and small RAW (something that I wish the Sony a7R III would offer!)
 It really is the ultimate in flexibility, almost like having 3 cameras in one.